BioBoost/course-linux-essentials/docs/a-introductory/02-start-using-linux/README.md

 ![Raspberry Pi](./img/raspberry_pi.jpg)

+Checkout [Linux on the Raspberry Pi](/x-guides/01-linux-on-the-rpi/README.md) if you wish to setup Linux on a Raspberry Pi.

 ## Use Docker

 Docker is a tool for running software in an isolated environment.
 Docker uses a technique called containerization to create separate environments.
 Docker in its self is nothing new.
 Docker is just a collection of readily available features that are present in Linux.